lstipakov/lstipakov-ruuvi.github.io/src/content/guide/getting-started/start.md

 ### What's on it?
 ![](/assets/images/getting-started/contents.jpg)
 This is RuuviTag.
-RuuviTag is an **Open-Source Bluetooth Sensor Beacon Platform**.
+RuuviTag is an **Open-Source Sensor Beacon Platform**.
 It's super easy and straightforward to fire it up, so let's get started, shall we?

-## What you need
+## What you need?
 In this example, we will start the device for the first time and upload a demo application into its memory.
 Prerequisities:
 * **Software**
   * Mobile Application - [iOS](https://itunes.apple.com/us/app/nrf-toolbox/id820906058) | [Android](https://play.google.com/store/apps/details?id=no.nordicsemi.android.nrftoolbox)